duchuyb/sic-notes/README.md

 - [ ] **Code Coverage:** Integrate a code coverage tool (like `pytest-cov`) into the CI pipeline to measure test effectiveness.
 - [ ] **LRT (Logs Recapture Tool):** Full implementation of a tool that captures logs and automatically attempts to find meaning (in a seperate `lrt` folder)
 - [ ] **New Feature:** LRT should have a working prototype.
+- [ ] **Bug Fixes:** Investigate cURL output as it appears to sometimes not display the whole response.

 ---